-Vices Condemned
+(b) Vices Condemned.

-It forbids men to lie, deceive, rob, steal; plunder, be angry, murder, use vengeance, be boastful, commit adultery, take the name of God in vain, use strong drink, oppress the poor, or shut their eyes to their needs.
-It condemns pride, envy, strife, malice, persecution, love of money, love of costly apparel, covetousness, idleness, evil associations, evil thoughts, lasciviousness, filthiness, sensuality, carnality, stubborness, sacrilege, idolatry, hypocrisy, reviling, whoredom.
-It is strongly against unbelief, infidelity, priestcrafts, secret combinations, inequality, the costly adornment of churches to the neglect of the poor and needy, war-except for self-preservation-slavery, office seeking, using illegal means for obtaining office, showing favor to wealthy criminals by judges and other public officials, divorcement, save for one Scriptural cause, and polygamy.
+It forbids me to lie, deceive, rob, steal, plunder, be angry, murder, use vengeance, be boastful, commit adultery, take the name of God in vain, use strong drink, oppress the poor, or shut my eyes to their needs.
+It condemns pride, envying, strife, malice, persecution, love of money, love of costly apparel, covetousness, idleness, evil associa. tions, evil thoughts, lasciviousness, filthiness, sensuality, carnality, stubbornness, sacrilege, idolatry, hypocrisy, reviling, whoredom.
+It is strongly against unbelief, infidelity, priestrafts, secret combinations, inequality, the costly adorning of churches to the neglect of the poor and needy, war-except for self preservation-slavery, office-seeking, using illegal means for obtaining office, supporting royalty and titled aristocracy, showing favor to wealthy criminals by judges and other public officials, divorcement save for one scriptural cause and polygamy.